Teens, but not adults, suffering mental health disorders linked to social media

 The new survey also found that young people are not sleeping as much as previous generations, which may also play a role in the rise of mental health issues.
 Sleep deprivation affects mood and is associated with anxiety and depression, research shows.

 “Teenagers definitely use social media in a way that affects their sleep," said Fobian.
 "They are exposed to light right before bed and that light exposure alone delays their sleep by 30 minutes.
-It also affects their social interactions with others… all of these together may lead to greater risk of poorer mental health outcomes.”
+It also affects their social interactions with others.”

 Twenge and Fobian urge parents to limit overall social media use and encourage their children to engage in social activities.